Acuff-Rose Music: Catalog growth, 1954–1984

 On Fred Rose's death in 1954, his son Wesley Rose served as president of Acuff-Rose.
 Wesley Rose led the publishing company for the next 30 years.
 He was instrumental not only in the success of Acuff-Rose but also in the growth of country music outside the U.S., being the first country music publisher to establish offices overseas.
 Acuff-Rose Music flourished throughout this period.
 Lefty Frizzell, Felice and Boudleaux Bryant, Roy Orbison, Don Gibson, The Everly Brothers, Mickey Newbury, Dallas Frazier, and Whitey Shafer were some of the significant songwriters signed exclusively to Acuff-Rose in the 1950s, 1960s and early 1970s.

 Acuff-Rose Music also operated a record label, Hickory Records, Inc., until 1987.
-It still exists as an assumed name of the parent corporation (see below).
+It still exists as a label of the parent corporation, Sony/ATM, which relaunched the dormant label in 2015.

 Sale to Gaylord Entertainment Group, Sony/ATV

 Recognizing the frailty of their health and that the company he and Fred Rose had founded in 1942 was in steady decline, Roy Acuff approached Wesley Rose late in 1984 and suggested that it was time to sell the catalog.
 They did not have to look very far for a buyer.
 By May 1985, Grand Ole Opry parent company Gaylord Entertainment Company purchased the catalogue for $15 million.
 The company returned to prominence during this time under the guidance of Music Row veterans Jerry Bradley and Troy Tomlinson and acquired Tom Collins Music.
-However, finding itself in need of cash in order to complete construction of one of its trademark convention hotels in Texas, Gaylord sold the publishing company to Sony/ATV Music Publishing in 2002.
+However, finding itself in need of cash in order to complete construction of one of its trademark convention hotels in Texas, Gaylord sold the publishing company to Sony/ATV Music Publishing in 2002 for $157 million.
 Sony/ATV Music Publishing had previously purchased Acuff-Rose's main Music Row rival, Tree International.
 The combined catalogs continue to dominate the country music publishing industry.
 In 2007, Sony/ATV Music Nashville became the first publisher in history to capture BMI Country Music Publisher of the Year, ASCAP Country Music Publisher of the Year, SESAC Country Music Publisher of the Year, and Billboard Country Music Publisher of the Year.